 Its value is equal to 56.
 We are here taking 50 as a threshold.
 We will consider age>50 as “old” and otherwise as “young.”

 ovarian <- ovarian %>% mutate(ageGroup = ifelse(age >=50, "old","young"))

 Now we will use Surv() function and create survival objects with the help of survival time and censored data inputs.

 survObj <- Surv(time = ovarian$futime, event = ovarian$fustat)

 Here the “+” sign appended to some data indicates censored data.

-Now to fit Kaplan-Meier curves to this survival object we use function survfit().
-We can stratify the curve depending on the treatment regimen ‘rx’ that were assigned to patients. summary() of survfit object shows the survival time and proportion of all the patients.
+Now to fit Kaplan-Meier curves to this survival object, we use the function survfit().
+We can stratify the curve based on the treatment regimen ‘rx’ assigned to patients.
+The summary() function of the survfit object displays the patients’ survival time and proportion.

 survFit1 <- survfit(survObj ~ rx, data = ovarian)